gilch/hissp/docs/lissp_quickstart.rst

    ;; Other objects evaluate to themselves, but strings and tuples have ;; special evaluation rules in Hissp.
-Tuples represent invocations of ;; functions, macros, and special forms, while strings represent raw ;; Python code to include in the compiles output (as well as module ;; literals and control words), which are usually used for identifiers, ;; but can be anything.
+Tuples represent invocations of ;; functions, macros, and special forms, while strings represent raw ;; Python code to include in the compiled output (as well as module ;; literals and control words), which are usually used for identifiers, ;; but can be anything.
 Quoting suppresses this evaluation, rendering ;; the raw Python code as string data, and the invocations as tuples.